Art · Finished Art · Updates

 The end of the year is finally here!
-Well actually, New Year’s Eve is tomorrow but I didn’t want this post to go up on a Monday.
-Call it a rigid over-adherence to my posting schedule (because I’m just so good at sticking to my schedules).
+Well, New Year’s Eve is actually tomorrow but I didn’t want this post to go up on a Monday.
+Call it a rigid over-adherence to my posting schedule.
+Right, because I’m just so good at sticking to schedules.
 I mean, it’s almost midnight, so you probably could argue that I am indeed posting this “tomorrow”.
-Time is funny that way.
 I’ll have to leave it up to future me to decide.
 Future me.
 Past me.
-I’m always acting like my past and future selves are separate people.
-And it’s the truth!
+My past and future selves are separate people.
 We are not the same person now that we were moments ago.
-Our future selves, yet to be, don’t really exist yet.
-They have not arrived yet.
-Until the instant we actually become those future selves; and then, they’re gone from this fleeting moment called the present.
+Our future selves, yet to be, don’t exist yet.
+They have yet arrived.
+Even then, in the fleeting moment we actually become those future selves; they vanish into the past.

 That’s what this last entry of the year is essentially about.